International per diem rates 2026: A complete guide

 Per diem and actual expense reimbursement both cover business travel costs, but they operate very differently in practice.
 Per diem reimburses employees a fixed daily amount based on location, while actual expense reimbursement pays employees back for the exact costs they incur and document.

 The right approach depends on how much predictability, flexibility, and administrative overhead your organization is willing to manage.
-Per diem typically works best when you want consistency and faster reimbursements, while actual expense reimbursement offers tighter control over individual spending categories.
+Per diem typically works best when you want consistency and faster reimbursements across international travel destinations, while actual expense reimbursement offers tighter control over individual spending categories.

-Per diem can streamline international travel reimbursements, but it comes with tradeoffs around spend visibility.
+Per diem can simplify international travel reimbursements, but it comes with tradeoffs around spend visibility.

 Pros of per diem: